Healthcare / Mobile App

 Problem

-Checkout was a conversion bottleneck, and key services remained hidden in the navigation, making it hard for users to engage.
+Checkout was a major conversion bottleneck, and key services were difficult to find within the navigation, limiting user engagement.

-Integrated Estonia’s bank-link payment method as the primary checkout option
+Integrated Estonia’s widely trusted bank-link payment method as the primary checkout option to reduce friction

-Re-introduced the top three service categories on the home screen with clear visual hierarchy
+Reintroduced the top three service categories on the home screen, using clear visual hierarchy to improve discoverability

-Validated improvements through FullStory session analysis before finalizing changes
+Validated all changes through FullStory session analysis before final implementation

 Impact